Japan marks 80th anniversary of WWII surrender as concern grows about fading memory

 Japanese emperors have stopped visiting the Yasukuni site since the enshrinement of top war criminals there in 1978.

-As part of the 80th anniversary remembrance, he has traveled to Iwo Jima, Okinawa and Hiroshima, and is expected to visit Nagasaki with his daughter, Princess Aiko, in September.
+As part of the 80th anniversary, he has traveled to Iwo Jima, Okinawa and Hiroshima, and is expected to visit Nagasaki with his daughter, Princess Aiko, in September.

 Hajime Eda, whose father died on his way home from Korea when his ship was hit by a mine, said he will never forget his father and others who never made it home.
 In his speech representing the bereaved families, Eda said it is Japan’s responsibility to share the lesson — the emptiness of the conflict, the difficulty of reconstruction and the preciousness of peace.